-Welcome to our Footballing Legends page, a place where each month we'll celebrate the life and times of footballers both from far and wide, and from bygone eras.
+Welcome to our Footballing Legends page, a place where each month we'll celebrate the life and times of footballers both from far and wide, and from the bygone football eras.

 Footballing legends abound across the globe with lads from various backgrounds over a time spanning over 100 years marching into a world of footballing prowess.
 A footballing arena that allowed to them flourish and make waves that would last for decades.